torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-10-10-times-trevor-noah-proved-he-is-the-goat.md

 “What do you wish people would understand about you on the other side,” he asks Tomi.

 On the top of all this, his general communication supports this kind of openness without ever letting himself be hammered by Tomi’s ready-made panels (eg. “a black man is 18.5 times more likely to shoot a police officer than a police officer is to shoot a black man”).
-One of the main sources of this is upward inflection, which is the question-like elevation of voice at the end of positive sentences (“So what you’re saying is you have to right to say anything you want, so shut up?”).
+One of the main sources of this is upward inflection, which is the question-like elevation of voice at the end of statement-like sentences (“So what you’re saying is you have to right to say anything you want, so shut up?”).

 Such an interview between a conservative Republican and a progressive supporter of minority rights is exactly what a world getting more and more polarised needs now.
 The fact that, shortly after the interview was conducted, rumours started that Trevor and Tomi are dating tells a lot.